Festivals in China

 We eat dumplings and Niangao during Spring Festival.
 Niangao is a sweet and soft New Year rice cake.
 Because dumplings look like the money of ancient China, and Niangao means "higher and higher, one year after another", we think that eating dumplings and Niangao will bring us luck.

-Read more about Chinese New Year celebrations here.
+Read more about Chinese New Year celebrations here and test your knowledge with our Chinese New Year Quiz.

+When is the Dragon Boat Festival?
 The Dragon Boat Festival takes place on the 5th day of the 5th lunar month and has a history dating back 2,000 years.
+In 2026, the festival will be held on 19 June.

 Dragon Boat FestivalDragon Boat Festival